dart-lang/build/build_web_compilers/README.md

 ```

 In addition to DDC and dart2js, this package also supports the dart2wasm
-compiler for compiling to JavaScript.
-It can be enabled by using
+compiler for compiling to WebAssembly with a JavaScript loader.
+It can be
-`compiler: dart2wasm` in the build configuration:
+enabled by using `compiler: dart2wasm` in the build configuration:

 ```yaml
 targets: